thesolecloset/VBA-challenge/README.md

 Make sure that the script acts the same on every sheet.
 The joy of VBA is that it takes the tediousness out of repetitive tasks with the click of a button.

+Buttons:

+I have added buttons to Clear All Worksheets In Workbook, Extract All Data From All Worksheets In Workbook, & To Color Code The Yearly Change Column.